High Point University: As High Point University

 Ashley Furniture Industries Chairman Ron Wanek donated $10 million to High Point University in 2013 after visiting Qubein.
-Wanek's gift to the university was the tenth contribution of $10 million or more that Qubein has received during his tenure.
+Wanek's gift to the university was the tenth contribution of $10 million or more that Qubein has earned for the university during his tenure.

-In June 2023, the university was placed on "Warning" status by its educational accreditor, the Southern Association of Colleges and Schools, after the accreditor's board found significant non-compliance with its standards of student support, student outcome, and disclosure of accreditation status.
-The Warning status was lifted in July 2025.
+In November 2025, three of High Point's Webb School of Engineering programs, including computer science, computer engineering and electrical engineering, were accredited by ABET.

-In 2022, High Point University received a $32 million gift from the Rick and Angie Workman Foundation to establish the new dental school, which will welcome its first cohort of students in the fall of 2024.
+In 2022, High Point University received a $32 million gift from the Rick and Angie Workman Foundation to establish the new dental school, which welcomed its first cohort of students in the fall of 2024.
 High Point University named its dental school the Workman School of Dental Medicine.
 In 2023, the university receiving money from Bergmann & Moore, LLC, a law firm that practices in the area of veterans' benefits and started a pro bono law clinic in the Kenneth F. Kahn School of Law focused on helping veterans receive military benefits after they are denied.
 In 2024, Doug Witcher, the founder and CEO of Smart Choice, an insurance network based in the Piedmont Triad, donated $20 million to High Point University, his alma mater.
 High Point University's School of Humanities and Behavioral Sciences and its 36,000-square-foot athletic center are named after him.

 On August 18, 2025, High Point University welcomed the largest freshman class and largest total enrollment in High Point University's history.
 The freshman class grew by 9.4% to 1,671 students.
 High Point University's total new undergraduate students grew by 8% to 1,780 students and the total enrollment grew 3.4% from 6,335 to 6,550 students.
 One week later, the university broke ground on the new John and Lorraine Charman Library, a $100 million library that will serve as the university's flagship library when it opens in 2027.
 High Point University received a $35 million lead gift from John and Lorraine Charman to help fund the four-story, 150,000-square-foot library that will be named in honor of them.